 Male pattern baldness is a type of genetic hair loss and runs in families.
 Androgenic Alopecia patients inherit hair follicles that are overly sensitive to Dihydrotestosterone.
 Androgens cause male sex hormone testosterone to convert into Dihydrotestosterone (DHT), and increased levels of DHT trigger miniaturization of hair follicles.
 This leads to the growth of fine hair and over time the follicle shrinks to an extent where it stops hair growth.
 The good news about this type of hair loss is that the hair follicles do not die off immediately.
 If diagnosed and addressed in the early stages, hair growth is possible.

 Treatment of hair loss due to testosterone:

 In its initial stages, DHT induced hair loss can be effectively treated with topical and oral medications.
-Two FDA-approved medicines for this type of hair loss are, Minoxidil and Finasteride.
-The former is a an over the counter topical application that stimulates hair growth, whereas the latter is a prescription oral medicine that helps fight androgens and makes miniaturized hair follicles healthy.
+Two FDA-approved medicines for this type of hair loss are Minoxidil and Finasteride.
+The former is an over the counter topical application that stimulates hair growth, whereas the latter is a prescription oral medication that helps fight androgens and makes miniaturized hair follicles healthy.
 However, in its advanced stage, the hair follicles are permanently damaged and chances of hair regrowth are nearly impossible.

 Hair Transplant Surgery:

-In case of permanently miniaturized hair follicles, a hair transplant surgery may be worth considering.
+In the case of permanently miniaturized hair follicles, hair transplant surgery may be worth considering.
 The surgery does not trigger hair regrowth.
-Instead it relocates existing healthy hairs on the scalp or from other parts of the body to add desired hair density to the areas with hair thinning or bald spots.
+Instead, it relocates existing healthy hairs on the scalp or from other parts of the body to add desired hair density to the areas with hair thinning or bald spots.